All Episodes

 If this is your idea of pursuit of happiness, God bless you.

-More power to you, but it is a Darwinian moment for me.
+But it is a Darwinian moment for me.

-If you are that crazy, then you accept the risk of uh coming back as an ice cube and being buried in line, you know, several months from now after Anna Nicole.
+If you are that crazy, then you accept the risk of coming back as an ice cube and being buried in line, you know, several months from now after Anna Nicole.

-So this is uh, you know, I'm I'm uh what?
+So this is, you know, I'm what?

-We have to now spend money to get you out of Mount Hood.
+We have to now spend money to get you out of Mount Hood?

-Uh no, the cold weather.
+No, the cold weather.

 1-800-282-2882.